openshift/hypershift/docs/content/how-to/kubevirt/configuring-storage.md

 ## KubeVirt VM Image Caching

-KubeVirt VM image caching is an advanced feature that can be used to optimize both cluster startup times and storage utilization.
+KubeVirt VM image caching is an advanced feature that can be used to optimize both cluster startup time and storage utilization.
 This feature requires the usage of a storage class capable of [smart cloning](https://docs.openshift.com/container-platform/4.13/virt/virtual_machines/virtual_disks/virt-cloning-a-datavolume-using-smart-cloning.html) and the `ReadWriteMany` access mode.